© 2006 - 2017 brand-newhomes.co.uk - All rights reserved

 This statement would appear to concur that such results may be sensitive or detrimental to particular house builders.

 The HBF maintain that the survey objective of raising customer satisfaction levels has been achieved.
-It should be noted that results for the last two years show that 93% had experienced problems with their new home.
-In the 2016 results, 36% had more problems than they expected with an average of just 42% being 'Very Satisfied' with the service they received from their house builder.
+However, even the industry's own survey results (March 2017) indicate customer satisfaction and quality are the lowest in 9 years!
+It should be noted that results for 2017 show nearly everyone, 98%, experienced problems with their new home, 38% had more problems than they expected and 41% reported more than 10 defects to their housebuilder within the first few weeks.
+An average of just 43% were 'Very Satisfied' with the service they received from their house builder.
 The HBF report the total Satisfied or Good by adding the Very and Fairly scores together.
 However, 'Fairly Good' is not Good.
 It may also signify Not that Bad.
 Likewise 'Fairly Satisfied' is not Satisfied.
 You cannot be fairly hungry!

 Customers could still be in the euphoria and excitement of new home ownership and may not have noticed defects - the 'honeymoon effect' cannot be overlooked.
 Indeed many buyers treat the builder's sales staff as friends after they have moved in!
 It should also be noted that some defects may not be evident for example excessive cracking, or an intermittent plumbing leak.
 Copy of the 8-week survey questions

-In relation to the total number of new homes built each year, only 80,582 - 77% of total private new homes built, received the 2014/15 survey.
-Fewer than 33% of the overall total of new homes built in the survey year to 30 September 2015 completed the 8-week survey.
-With affordable and rented new homes being excluded, and the survey being optional for builders building less than 300 homes a year, the survey results are hardly be considered as fully representative of UK new homebuyers' satisfaction.
+In relation to the total number of new homes built each year, only 90,501 - 78% of total private new homes built, received the 2015/16 survey.
+Fewer than 37% of the overall total of new homes built (142,100) in the survey year to 30 September 2016 completed the 8-week survey.
+With affordable and rented new homes being excluded, and the survey being optional for builders building less than 300 homes a year, the survey results are hardly fully representative of UK new homebuyers' satisfaction.
 To make matters worse, the surveys received are "sampled" resulting in even fewer new homes included the survey.

 The NHBC satisfaction survey aimed at owner-occupiers is sent out nine months after legal completion.
 The questionnaires are posted by the NHBC to all those NHBC Buildmark policyholders that have completed the cover Acceptance Form.
 Tenants or owners not living at the address are excluded.
 Click to for a real completed copy of the NHBC 9-month survey.